octeth/octeth-mysql-backup-tool/README.md

   chmod -R 700 /root/mysql_backups
   ```

+- **AWS Credentials**:
-- **AWS Credentials**: Consider using AWS IAM roles, AWS CLI configuration files, or environment variables instead of hardcoding credentials in the `.env` file.
+  - If possible, use AWS IAM roles, AWS CLI configuration files, or environment variables instead of hardcoding credentials in the `.env` file.
+  - When AWS credentials are not set, backups will not be uploaded to S3; ensure that local backups are secured and managed appropriately.
+- **Data Encryption**:
-- **Data Encryption**: For an additional layer of security, consider encrypting your backups before uploading them to S3.
+  - For an additional layer of security, consider encrypting your backups before uploading them to S3.
 AWS S3 supports server-side encryption.
+  - Encrypt local backups if they contain sensitive data and are stored on the server.
+- **Docker Security**:
-- **Docker Security**: Ensure that Docker is securely configured and that only authorized users can execute Docker commands.
+  - Ensure that Docker is securely configured and that only authorized users can execute Docker commands.
+- **Logging**:
-- **Logging**: Redirect script output to log files and secure them appropriately.
+  - Redirect script output to log files and secure them appropriately.
+- **Access Control**:
-- **Access Control**: Limit access to the server and ensure only trusted personnel can run the scripts.
+  - Limit access to the server and ensure only trusted personnel can run the scripts.
+- **Backup Retention Policy**:
+  - Implement a policy for how long local backups are retained if not uploading to S3.
+  - Regularly monitor and clean up old backups to manage disk space.

 ---